1KBlockID/ios-blockidsdk/README.md

 ### v1.9.90
 - The legacy scanners have been substituted with a new web based ID proofing experience
-- Bug fixes and Improvements
+- Fixed a bug in the cache manager

 ### v1.9.80
 - Added a new function to issue a scep certificate for non scep users